 The Site team must immediately contact the Construction Health and Safety Manager (or the office-based Health and Safety team in their absence) to determine if an incident is notifiable to WorkSafe.
+Following this the incident will be escalated to the Chief Development and Cosntruction Officer.
 All Worksafe Notifications are to be completed by the Ryman Construction Health and Safety Manager or delegated authority.
 Other members of the project team are not authorized to determine if an incident is notifiable nor notify an incident to WorkSafe.

-In the event of a notifiable event, the scenes must be preserved and the area, equipment or involved plant must not be tampered with until approved by the investigation team to do so.
+In the event of a notifiable event, the scenes must be preserved and the area, equipment or involved plant must not be tampered with until approved by the investigation team to do so, this will be done on confirmation of approval from WorkSafe.
 Refer to the Notifiable Events Poster for guidance which can be found in the Health and Safety Management SharePoint.

-7.4 Injury Classifications
+Injury Classifications